2007 B.S. Psychology, Indiana University

 Caitlin Smith, MS

-Caitlin is a fifth-year graduate student in the Clinical Psychology PhD program at Oklahoma State University.
+Caitlin is a sixth-year graduate student in the Clinical Psychology PhD program at Oklahoma State University currently on internship at MUSC.
 Her research focuses on evaluating mechanisms of metabolic impairment that result from problematic behaviors and disease states (e.g., cigarette/e-cigarette smoking, obesity, diabetes).
 Caitlin's dissertation study, New E-Cigarettes and Metabolic Outcomes (NEMO), will evaluate the impact of non-sweet vs. sweet e-cigarette use on glucoregulatory and inflammatory markers.
 She is also interested in identifying predictors of earl response to obesity treatment (e.g. weight loss success in the first four weeks of intervention) that will inform the development of future brief behavioral weight loss interventions and improve metabolic health.
 In her free time, Caitlin enjoys baking, crafting, watching TV-shows on Netflix (i.e., Lie to Me, Stranger Things, The Office), hanging out with friends, and spending time with her adorable cat, Glimmer.

 Email Download CV